 Most metals, however, become more malleable when heated.
 This is due to the effect that temperature has on the crystal grains within metals.

 Controlling Crystal Grains Through Temperature

-An example of temperature's effect on metals can be seen with zinc, which is a brittle metal below 300°F (149°C).
-Yet when heated above this temperature, zinc can become so malleable it can be rolled into sheets.
+An example of temperature's effect on metals can be seen with zinc, which is a brittle metal below 300 degrees Fahrenheit (149 degrees Celsius).
+However, when it's heated above this temperature, zinc can become so malleable it can be rolled into sheets.

 Beyond temperature, alloying is another common method of controlling grain sizes to make metals more workable.
 Brass, an alloy of copper and zinc, is harder than both individual metals because its grain structure is more resistant to compression stress.